 - Jar2bpl, for compiling Java programs to Boogie.

-The Q team does not directly support any of these front-ends.
-Instead, we collaborate with the owners of these projects to make sure the back-ends (in this case, only Corral) integrate nicely with these compilers.
+We do not directly support any of these front-ends.
+Instead, we collaborate with the owners of these projects to make sure Corral integrates nicely with these compilers.

-Contact: If you are using (or wish to use) Q in your research project, please drop us an email at verifierq at microsoft dot com.
+Contact: If you are using (or wish to use) Corral in your research project, please drop an email to the authors listed on this page.

 Explicating SDKs: Uncovering Assumptions Underlying Secure Authentication and Authorization.
 R. Wang, Y. Zhou – in alphabetical order, S. Chen, S. Qadeer, D. Evans, and Y. Gurevich. [link]